 The aviation industry is cyclical and subject to intense competition and variable demand.
-Traffic volumes are responsive to a number of factors described above under "-Demand for Air Travel, Aviation Activity and Related Matters."
+Traffic volumes are responsive to a number of factors described in this Official Statement.
 Airline debt levels fluctuate.
-The airlines are vulnerable to fuel price spikes, labor activity, recession and other external changes (such as change in laws or the application thereof, terrorism, pandemics, military conflicts and natural disasters).
+The airlines are vulnerable, and have experienced reduced demand, increased cost and other negative effects due to fuel price spikes, labor activity, recession and other external changes (such as change in laws or the application thereof, terrorism, pandemics, military conflicts and natural disasters).
 As a result, aviation industry-related financial performance, including those concessionaires that rely on airline passenger traffic and revenues for profitability, can fluctuate dramatically.
 A reduction in the demand for air travel due to unfavorable economic conditions also limits airlines' ability to raise fares to counteract increased fuel, labor and other costs.
 Deterioration in either the domestic and/or global economy may therefore have a material impact on revenue in the industry.
 Future increases in passenger traffic will depend largely on the ability of the U.S. and other countries to sustain growth in economic output and income.
-There can be no assurances that weak economic conditions or other national and international fiscal concerns would not have an adverse effect on the air transportation industry while the Series 2019F Subordinate Bonds remain outstanding.
+There can be no assurances that weak economic conditions or other national and international fiscal concerns would not have an adverse effect on the air transportation industry while the Series 2020BCD Senior Bonds remain outstanding.
 Finally, volatility in the financial and credit markets may have a material adverse effect on the financial condition of airline companies, because such economic conditions could make it difficult for certain airlines to obtain financing on acceptable terms to refinance certain maturing debt and to meet future capital commitments.